Skip to content

 • Sperm ingestion and testosterone production

-Is it possible to overdose on omega 6?
+Is it possible to overdose with omega 6?

-According to the EFSA, due to the insufficient data available No official Tolerable Upper Intake Level (UL).
-No toxicity has been detected to date.3 Since the omega-6 and omega-3 metabolisms compete for certain enzymes, as already mentioned, you should not consume too much omega-6, as otherwise the ratio of polyunsaturated fatty acids will become severely imbalanced.
+According to statements by EFSA, due to the insufficient data available, there are No official Tolerable Upper Intake Level (UL).
+No toxicity has been detected so far either.3 Since omega-6 and omega-3 metabolism compete for certain enzymes, as already mentioned, you should still not take too much omega-6, otherwise the ratio of polyunsaturated fatty acids will be severely imbalanced.

 When does an omega-3 deficiency occur?

-Since we in industrialized nations tend to consume more omega 6 than we need on average, it follows that only rarely lead to deficiency symptoms.
-People who are under a lot of stress, suffer from chronic inflammatory bowel disease or lead an unhealthy lifestyle with little exercise, lots of alcohol and smoking need more omega 6.
-The increased requirement can lead to a deficiency under certain circumstances.
+Since we in the industrialized nations tend to consume more omega 6 than we need, it therefore comes to only rarely lead to deficiency symptoms.
+Those who have a lot of stress, suffer from chronic inflammatory bowel diseases or lead an unhealthy lifestyle with little exercise, a lot of alcohol and smoking need more omega 6.
+The increased need can lead to a deficiency under certain circumstances.

 • Growth disorders